 Rightsurvey offer a swift and efficient service at some of the lowest prices available in the UK.

-A more limited type of survey than RICS Homebuyers, these budget reports are ideal for helping vendors identify any defects prior to putting their property on the market.
-They are also useful for purchasers who want more information than provided by their lender’s mortgage valuation (which assess the property’s market value).
+Originally developed to help sellers identify defects prior to putting their properties on the market, they are now mostly commissioned by purchasers who want more information than provided by their lender’s mortgage valuation (which only assesses the property’s market value).

 Scottish Home Report / Single Survey